fetchrobotics/docs/source/calibration.rst

    after it completes.
 Cycling run-stop will cycle power to the torso controller board, and is required in some situations.

-8. On tool has completed, restart robot drivers with ``sudo service robot start``
+8. Once tool has completed, restart robot drivers with ``sudo service robot start``

 Verify Output
 ^^^^^^^^^^^^^